Skip to content

 if metric is not None and metric not in self.metrics:

-f"`{caller}` function was can only be called with `metric` from "
+f"`{caller}` function can only be called with `metric` from "

 f"{self.metrics} which were used while running the experiment"